Travel tips for visiting Lake Placid

 Welcome to Lake Placid!

-We look forward to welcoming you to Lake Placid and are committed to ensuring that every day in Lake Placid is the perfect day.
+We look forward to welcoming you to Lake Placid and are committed to ensuring that every day here is the perfect day!
 The safety of our residents, visitors, and our environment is always our top priority.
-Each person who visits the Adirondacks leaves an impact.
-Please review these resources to ensure you're ready to visit responsibly.
+Each person who visits the Adirondacks leaves an impact, and with a few mindful choices, you can help preserve the beauty and well-being of this special place.
+To help you prepare, we've compiled some helpful tips to protect our community, ensure a safe and responsible visit, and stay updated on travel advisories.
+Please review these resources to make the most of your time in Lake Placid while minimizing your footprint on the environment.

 Recreate responsibly